-It’s called Instant Pot 3 packet roast for one reason.
+It’s called Instant Pot Three Packet Roast for one reason.
 You use 3 packets of seasonings to make it, but it should be called Magic Roast because it’s THAT CRAZY GOOD.

 Instant Pot 3 Packet Roast

-Pffffttt!
-Girl (or guy), this recipe is ridiculously easy!
-I literally thought to myself that it can’t be that delicious when my friend Carla from Adventures of a Nurse told me about it.
+This 3 packet roast couldn’t be easier.
+I literally thought to myself that it can’t be that delicious when my friend told me about it.
 She said to make this recipe, you won’t be sorry.

 I am not. (sorry.)
 Nor will you be.